Sigurs/gitops/README.md

 # Clusters

 ## Cluster: hcloud-cluster01
 Cluster in Hetzner cloud.
-Publically accessible.
+Publically accessible.<br>

 ## Cluster: home-k8s
 Cluster located at home.
-No public access.
+No public access.<br>
+HA is not the goal here due to different hardware.

 Highlights:
 - [UserNamespacesSupport](https://kubernetes.io/docs/tasks/configure-pod-container/user-namespaces/) is used for security due to some containers requiring root.